-Before Their Elopement In Ireland, This Couple Hosted a Sound of Music-Themed Bavarian-Style Send-Off - Washingtonian
+Before Their Elopement in Ireland, This Couple Hosted a “Sound of Music”–Themed, Bavarian-Style Sendoff - Washingtonian

 When it was time to get married a few years later, they wanted a wedding that highlighted their cultures—she’s German and Irish, and he’s from India—and their mutual wanderlust.
 But instead of having one big fusion event, they say, they opted for a series of smaller, intimate events to celebrate with family and close friends all over the world—including an elopement in Northern Ireland and a Punjabi wedding in India to follow.
 But first: a Bavarian-inspired send-off party in Virginia with a Sound of Music theme.

 For the design they used an “earthy” palette that Corey says pulled in colors you’d see in a German village—steel blue, meadow green, muted browns, and orange.
-Inside the venue, the decor was inspired by Bavarian landscapes and scenes from the Sound of Music.
+Inside the venue, the decor was inspired by Bavarian landscapes and scenes from The Sound of Music.
 Outside, they transformed the patio into a biergarten with a keg wall that included German beer, vintage beer steins, and custom “das boot” glasses for guests to take home.
 They also included German wedding traditions weddings like log sawing and a toast with a traditional wedding cup.

 The menu included authentic German dishes like chicken schnitzel and warm pretzels with cheese dip, plus German cookies and after-dinner drinks in German mugs.